kemar-art/My-Portfolio/README.md

 # My Portfolio

-> This is the first project of my portfolie.
+> This is the first project of my portfolio.
 It has no functionally as yet.

 > This project was to show my knowledge of what I have learned on HTML, CSS, and using flexbox.